Onas07/Bank-Analysis-Project/ReadMe.md

 CREDIT CARD DISTRIBUTION

-RESULT:From our analysis,slightly more than half of the customers have credit cards ,however there is a relatively small difference between credit card owners and non owners.
+RESULT:In terms of credit card distributiom,slightly more than half of the customers have credit cards ,however there is a relatively small difference between credit card owners and non credit card owners.

 ![](Images/credit_card_distribution.png)